DavidPH/DH-dlc/README.LANGUAGE.txt

 that type.

 If #continue is used in a for loop, the iterator is still incremented.

+# return : value;
+Returns a value from a function.
+The return type is determined by the function.
+If not called from a function, the result is undefined.

 # while : value {data}
 Command loops until value evaluates to false, adding data each loop.
 If value